-ABOUT THIS DATA NOTE | The
+ABOUT THIS DATA NOTE | The Figure 1.
+District location in Bangladesh

 Transforming Agrifood Systems in South Asia (TAFSSA) district agrifood systems assessment aims to provide a reliable, accessible, and integrated evidence base that links farm production, market access, dietary patterns, climate risk responses, and natural resource management with gender as a cross-cutting issue in rural areas of Bangladesh, India, and Nepal.
 It is designed to be a multi-year assessment.
 The survey was conducted only in households with adolescents (10-19 years of age).
 Adolescents and their behaviors are important when studying food systems because current practices and experiences can have long-term, intergenerational consequences.
-Using data collected in March-April 2023, this data note describes adolescents' diets and future aspirations.
+Using data collected in February-March 2023, this data note describes adolescents' diets and future aspirations.
 This is one of a set of data notes that, together, provide a holistic picture of the agrifood system in the district.